Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 | Exit Strategy | Easy (standard file formats, simple export) | Moderate (Docs/Sheets need conversion to Office formats) |

-For a comprehensive platform comparison beyond just storage, read our Google Workspace vs Microsoft 365 guide.
+For a full platform comparison beyond storage, read our Google Workspace vs Microsoft 365 guide.

 Exit Strategy Notes:

-- OneDrive: Simple migration.
-All files are standard formats (.docx, .xlsx, .pdf).
+- OneDrive: Straightforward — all files are standard formats (.docx, .xlsx, .pdf).
 Download via web interface or sync client.

-- Google Drive: Moderate complexity.
-Google Docs/Sheets/Slides must be exported to Office formats (File → Download → Microsoft Word/Excel/PowerPoint).
+- Google Drive: Moderate complexity — Google Docs/Sheets/Slides must be exported to Office formats.
 Shared Drive permissions don't transfer.

 Ecosystem Lock-In vs. Best-of-Breed